xamarin/mobcat/samples/cpp_with_xamarin/README.md

 4. Consuming the NuGet package from a Xamarin app

 ## Compiling the C/C++ source code into platform-specific native libraries
 The ultimate goal of this stage is to output the native libraries so that they can be used by the C# callable wrapper.
 This involves orchestrating the appropriate toolchains for each platform to create the binaries for each target architecture.
-For simplicity, we'll target x86_64 and arm/arm64 only.
+For simplicity, we'll target a subset of architectures only.
 For iOS, we can then use the lipo utility to create a single fat binary from the individual architecture-specific binaries.
-In this walkthrough we'll be using dynamic libraries however you could use static libraries with some minor modifications.
-The resulting binaries will have a .so extension for Android and .dylib for iOS.
+In this walkthrough we'll be using dynamic libraries for Android and a static library for iOS.
+The resulting binaries will have a .so extension for Android and .a for iOS.

 We will be writing the C/C++ code using Visual Studio Code as our code editor of choice and will create a basic shell script for handling our build process.
 The idea is to stay unopinionated about this part of the flow and to keep everything as first-principles as possible whilst bringing to life some of the key concepts.
 Our primary focus is on the latter stages as this initial part of the process is well-established and separate teams have their own tools and processes of choice in our scenario.